Smart Factory Planning

-ROI success model
+ROI-EFESO success model

-First week: Enter status quo
+First week: Capturing the status quo

-Third and fourth week: Deep Dives clarify details
+Third and fourth week: Deep dives clarify details

-Fourth week: Classify results in portfolio
+Fourth week: Classifying results in a portfolio

 - How quickly can the topic be implemented?

-Pilot projects for industry 4.0
+Pilot projects for Industry 4.0

 - Cobots (collaborative robotics) to support employees

-Feasibility studies ensure successful applications
+Feasibility studies ensure application success